Business Auto Repair Loans

 At Fundbox, we believe in providing business owners with the credit to help them grow and expand.
 We don’t want to contribute to lending practices that can trap business owners and consumers in deep debt spirals.
 Instead, we do everything we can to make the process of applying for and using credit simple and transparent, so that you can get the funds you need and keep running your business successfully.

 Benefits of Choosing Fundbox to Finance Your Vehicle Repairs

 In order to understand the benefits of choosing Fundbox for your auto repair financing, here’s an overview of what it’s like to work with Fundbox.

-- Approval and Credit History Check: Fundbox does not require your personal credit in order to consider you for financing initially, which makes the approval process quicker and easier than with some other lenders.
-Our system analyzes your business based on factors like your invoicing and transaction history.
-The approval process only takes a few hours, and if you’re approved, you can receive the money in your bank account as soon as the next business day.
+Approval and Credit History Check: Fundbox does not rely solely on your personal credit in order to consider you for financing, which makes the approval process quicker and easier than with some other lenders.
+Our system analyzes your business based on many factors alongside credit, like your invoicing and transaction history.
+The approval process only takes only minutes (on average), and if you’re approved, you can receive the money in your bank account as soon as the next business day.

 How to apply for Fundbox

 Prior to applying for any loan, you need to make sure that the lender is trustworthy and reliable.
 We hope you’ll check out the 500+ positive reviews left by satisfied business owners.
 Fundbox has been featured in Forbes as an up and coming “Billion Dollar Startup” and is backed by well-known funds like Bezos Expeditions and Khosla Ventures.